23wj1a0541/Masai-Python-Major-Project/README.md

 -   Provost, Foster, and Tom Fawcett. *Data Science for Business*.
 O’Reilly Media, 2013.
 -   Romero, Cristóbal, and Sebastián Ventura.
 “Educational Data Mining: A Review of the State of the Art.” *IEEE Transactions on Systems, Man, and Cybernetics, Part C*, vol. 40, no. 6, 2010, pp. 601–618.
 -   Baker, Ryan S.J.d.
 “Data Mining for Education.” *International Encyclopedia of Education*, 3rd Edition, 2010.
-Messages were stored in attendance_alerts_low_only.csv for low-attendance students. attendance_alerts_all.csv contains notifications for all students.